Learn Saxophone, on line, at your own pace.

 Structured beginner course with 70 videos

-Blues improvisation course
+Blues improvisation course of 6 videos

 10 video jazzy pieces ebook